 “This garden did not correspond with the vision that my father, Gilles Sermadiras, had of Eyrignac.
 He very quickly had the desire to redesign it just as it must have been in the 18th Century.”

-Following his vision, Gilles Sermadiras de Pouzols de Lile found his inspiration by searching in the ground for all the traces of the formal garden long forgotten through walls, stairs, old basins, etc. He redesigned the garden himself which represents the vision and determination of Gilles Sermadiras.
+Following his vision, Gilles Sermadiras de Pouzols de Lile found his inspiration by searching in the ground for all the traces of the formal garden was long forgotten through walls, stairs, old basins, etc. He redesigned the garden himself which represents the vision and determination of Gilles Sermadiras.

 No doubt that this passion led to a successful enterprise, a unique and unforgettable garden among the most beautiful of France: